sodaliAyran/koahealth-assignment/README.md

 4. Password and password confirmation are hashed.
 5. Password and password confirmation hashed are compared to see if they match.
 6. username, email and password hash is saved to the database.
+7. All activity relations are created for the user.
+8. Service responds with success.

 ### login